stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

     + Mandatory

 + `allowedVehicleType` : Vehicle type(s) allowed.
-The first element of this array *MUST* be the principal vehicle type allowed i.e. the one used for reporting the `availableSpotNumber` attribute.
-Free spot numbers of other allowed vehicle types will be reported under the attribute `extraSpotNumber` and through specific entities of type *ParkingGroup*.
+The first element of this array *MUST* be the principal vehicle type allowed.
+Free spot numbers of other allowed vehicle types might be reported under the attribute `extraSpotNumber` and through specific entities of type *ParkingGroup*.
     + Attribute type: List of [Text](http://schema.org/Text)
     + Allowed Values: The following values defined by *VehicleTypeEnum*,